-The carrying amounts of the Society's assets, other than investment property and deferred tax assets, are reviewed at each balance date to assess whether there is any indication of impairment.
+The carrying amounts of the Society's assets, other than deferred tax assets, are reviewed at each balance date to assess whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is determined.